 Step 3.
 Finally, target the lost files and restore them by following the on-screen instructions.

-Keep in mind that the File History feature of Windows can back up only certain types of files such as videos, desktop folders, music, photos, as well as offline files of OneDrive available on your system.
-If the files are stored elsewhere on your computer, you can still add them to these folders and the File History will back them up.
+The File History feature of Windows can back up only certain types of files such as videos, desktop folders, music, photos, as well as offline files of OneDrive available on your system.

 Another method to recover files after reinstalling Windows is by using the System Restore Point feature of Windows.
 A restore point in Windows is the feature that allows you to restore certain files to an earlier point.
 Windows automatically creates the restore point for files that are changed frequently.